 Click HERE for more info.

-As our legislators work hard and go back to the table again to develop a state budget for the next two years, it is important that we help them fully understand the role that the CT Office of the Arts plays, and the full impact of the creative sector.
+It is important that we help government leaders fully understand the role that the CT Office of the Arts plays, and the full impact of the creative sector.

 Please contact State Senator Craig Miner (Craig.Miner@cga.ct.gov) and your State Representative (click to find who that is), if you agree with the points expressed below, and more fully described in the recently released Position Statement from the CT Arts Alliance. #CTArtsMatter